 The Christmas party was in full swing now, cast members checking your wristband every few steps and escorting wristbandless guests out of the park.
 We realized we had time for one more ride before the first Christmas show, so we went for the Tomorrowland Speedway.
 We sat in the car together and I let my sister drive which may be what led to major whiplash.

 After sitting for the two shows we decided we were ready for more rides.
 Wait times were very reasonable because the party is an extra ticket event with a capacity cap, so we waited just 5 minutes for Buzz Lightyear’s Space Ranger Spin.
 We battled it out with our laser blasters in this video game come to life, and I emerged victorious (admittedly for once in my life).
 Only 10 minutes to wait for Space Mountain, one of our all-time favorite rollercoasters and quintessential classic Disney.
 Next we ended up at the Astro Orbiter, a Dumbo-style ride a few stories in the air that you need to take an elevator to.
 The “bigger person” was supposed to sit in the back of the tiny rocket, and my sister and I were far too similarly sized to figure out how to get in.
 We were surrounded by couples and adult-child pairings who had no issues with this, so it was quite hilarious for everyone watching.
-We were laughing so hard that my stomach hurt as we enjoyed the view from the rocket.
+We were still laughing as the ride began and we enjoyed the view from the rocket.

 Main Street was already filling up for the late parade!
 We shopped at the emporium and got treats at the bakery before scoring what I believe were the last two seats on the whole curb!
 Yes, we had to sit next to the trash can, but we were so happy to have spots.
 We stood up about 30 minutes later to watch the Holiday Wishes fireworks show over the castle, and then sat back down to enjoy the snow (!) and watch the early crowds funnel out.

 A little after 11pm, some dancers with giant snowballs came around to do a little pre-parade show.
 They were super cute and a nice distraction while we waited for the parade to make its way to us.
-It was about 11:25pm by the time we saw the start of the parade coming up Main Street.
+It was about 11:25pm by the time we saw the start of the Once Upon a Christmastime Parade coming up Main Street.
 It was really magical, seeing all the characters dancing with the castle behind them.
 Disney really knows how to do parades!
 Mickey and Minnie led the procession while the grand finale was Santa Clause himself.
 Watch some parade highlights below!

 After Santa passed us, we took one last look around before darting past the crowds and out to the bus stop.
 Luckily we only had to wait a few minutes for the bus back to our hotel.
 We were exhausted, but Mickey’s Very Merry Christmas Party was well worth the extra money and late night.
 The magic of Christmas and the magic of Disney are truly a match made in heaven!